Bell Media pulls Jessica Mulroney series after dispute with influencer

 Tweets about this

+Amber Bell Media pulls Jessica Mulroney series after Black influencer says she threatened her career https://t.co/iN3ItYv1zX #whiteprivilege2 hours ago

-zoidberg RT @CityNews: Bell Media has cancelled Jessica Mulroney's reality show “I do, Redo” after allegations she made threats to end a Black woman… 1 minute ago
+MAPennell RT @CityNews: Bell Media has cancelled Jessica Mulroney's reality show “I do, Redo” after allegations she made threats to end a Black woman… 3 hours ago

-FORM A WALL RT @ErrolNazareth: "I realize more than ever how being a white, privileged woman has put me far ahead of so many, and in particular those i… 15 minutes ago
+Louise Lacombe RT @CTVNewsNorthern: Bell Media pulled Jessica Mulroney's reality series "I Do, Redo" off the air Thursday after she was accused by Sasha E… 3 hours ago

-Gemma LeGresley Bell Media pulls Jessica Mulroney series after dispute with influencer https://t.co/G9lDzoCmhi 18 minutes ago
+Marcos Arellano Bell Media pulls Jessica Mulroney series after dispute with influencer https://t.co/ptWAKWtz9W 4 hours ago

+Michele Hey @CityNews - you should edit this headline.
+It’s not a “dispute”, it’s being called out for being racist, then p… https://t.co/07WTUUrO9x 4 hours ago